 I like to stir in some chopped eggs at the end for texture.
 Then just garnish it the way you like your deviled eggs and you are ready to go!

-Boiling Eggs in the Instant Pot
+Making Perfect Hard Boiled Eggs in the Instant Pot

 What do you do with all of the hard boiled eggs around the house at Easter time?
 Tell me all about your favorite recipes in the comments or on social media.